brimdata/zed/pkg/zng/docs/spec.md

 but is the single-character string `-`, must be escaped (e.g., `\-`).

-Note that this syntax can be scanned and parsed independent of the actual type definition indicated by the descriptor (unlike legacy values, which parse set and vector values differently).
+Note that this syntax can be scanned and parsed independent of the actual type definition indicated by the descriptor.
 It is a semantic error if the parsed value does not match the indicated type in terms of number and sub-structure of value elements present and their interpretation as a valid string of the specified type.

-It is an error for a value to include a descriptor that has not been previously defined by a descriptor directive.
+It is an error for a value to reference a type code that has not been previously defined by a typedef scoped to the stream in which the value appears.

-### Character Escape Rules
+#### 3.2.1 Character Escape Rules

-Any character in a value line may be escaped from the ZSON formatting rules using the hex escape syntax, i.e., `\xhh` where h is a hexadecimal digit.
+Any character in a `bstring` value may be escaped from the ZSON formatting rules using the hex escape syntax, i.e., `\xhh` where h is a hexadecimal digit.

-Sequences of binary data can be embedded in values using these escapes but it is a semantic error for arbitrary binary data to be carried by any types except `string` and `bytes` (see [Type Semantics](#type-semantics)).
+This allows binary data that does not conform to a valid UTF-8 character encoding to be embedded in the `bstring` data type.

-These special characters must be hex escaped if they appear within a value:
+These special characters must be hex escaped if they appear within a `bstring` or a string type:
 ```
 ; \n \\
 ```
+These characters are invalid in all other data types.

-And these characters must be escaped if they appear as the first character of a value:
+Likewise, these characters must be escaped if they appear as the first character of a value:
 ```
 [ ]